Jorja Elliott

 About Me

-• Welcome!
-I'm Jorja Elliott, and I am currently a second year Ph.D. student in the Biology Department of Texas A&M University.
+• I'm Jorja Burch, and I hold a Ph.D. in Biology from Texas A&M University.
+I work in Strategic Content Acquisitions at Wiley Publishing.

 • Department Phone: (979) 845-7747